 C>* 10.18.18.0/24 is directly connected, eth0, 23:26:14

-Route leaking is needed, on the gateway router only, if your want the traffic from service VRF to breakout from the gateway router (eg. to Internet).
-It requires route "leak" between service VRF and default VRF on the same gateway router.
+If you want service VRF traffic to breakout from the gateway (eg. using CMG default route to Internet), it requires route "leak" between service VRF and default VRF on the gateway router, to allow gateway to route traffic between different VRFs.

 There are two options to configure route leaking: